flashoverm/Guardian/README.md

 To Do:

-- Use case changed: events are not bound to an manager but an engine
+- Use case changed: events are not bound to an manager but an engine - manager is creator

 New feature:

+- Event overview : Own events | Public events | past events
+- Active events: Sort ascending <

 - Landing Page "intranet.feuerwehr-landshut.de" -> "Wachverwaltung" | "Hydranten"